 - drinking plenty of fluids, mainly water, to help prevent dehydration

-- using an extra pillow to help you sit up as you sleep
+- using an extra pillow to elevate your head as you sleep

 - quitting if you smoke